JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 ### Sending message

-You have to use the `SendMessage` function to send any kind of message or telemetry to Azure IoT.
-As for the other function, you can ensure delivery with a `CancellationToken` than can be cancelled.
-If one that can't be cancelled is used, the delivery insurance will be ignored and the function will return false.
+Use the `SendMessage` function to send messages to Azure IoT.
+Use a `CancellationToken` to ensure message delivery.
+If a CancellationToken is not provided, then delivery assurance will be ignored and the function will return false.

 ```csharp
 var isReceived = azureIoT.SendMessage($"{{\"Temperature\":42,\"Pressure\":1024}}", new CancellationTokenSource(5000).Token);